tzeikob/replica/README.md

 });
 ```

-at this point the replica set `rs0` will be ready for connections at `mongodb://127.0.0.1:27017,127.0.0.1:27018,127.0.0.1:27019/db-name?replicaSet=rs0`.
+at this point the replica set will be ready for connections at `mongodb://n1:27017,n2:27018,n3:27019/db-name?replicaSet=rs0`.

->Note, that all the containers will be attached to the `host` network, not the default docker host network which is the `bridge` network.
+>Note, all the containers will be attached to the `host` network, not the default `bridge` network.

 #### Using custom bridge network

-So far we used the `host` network to attach the container of the replica set, another way is to use instead a custom `bridge` docker network like so,
+So far we've used the `host` network to attach each container of the replica set, another way is to use instead a custom `bridge` docker network like so,

 ```
 docker network create --driver bridge my-network
 ```

-after that you should start each container with `--network my-network` network instead of the `--network host` and give to each container a different port to avoid conflicts.
-Make sure for each container that both the exposed and inner ports are matching `-p 27001:27001` and the mongod server is set to start at the same port `--port 27001`.
+after that you should start each container with `--network my-network` network instead of the `--network host` and give a different port to avoid conflicts.
+Make sure that both the exposed and inner ports are matching `-p 27001:27001` and the mongod server is set to start at the same port `--port 27001`.
 Having all the containers up and running connect to the first one and initiate the replica set.
-The final step is to add the following rules into the `/etc/hosts` file of your host,
+The final step is to add the following rules into the `/etc/hosts` file of your host disk,

 ```
 127.0.0.1 n1